Fiji Week, 2005

 Fiji Week celebrations commenced on 7 October 2005, and culminated with Fiji Day on 10 October, the 35th anniversary of Fiji's independence from British colonial rule.
-The official program focused on forgiveness and unity.
+The official program focused on national reconciliation and healing.
 It culminated with a day of prayer and fasting on Fiji Day.
 Schools, towns, and villages featured religious and cultural programs, with major celebrations Suva, Lautoka, and Labasa.
 The festivities were organized by the Ministry of National Reconciliation and Unity, with the assistance of the Ministry of Home Affairs and Immigration.